 Palmer Theological Seminary is an unapologetically diverse community of women and men from various denominations.
 Currently we are about 52% male and 48% female.
 Student ages range from 22 to over 65.
-Racially/ethnically, our multi-racial community includes non-resident internationals, mixed-racial identities, Latino/as, Asians, Caucasians, and African Americans.
-Denominationally, we are 43% Baptist, 14% Methodist, 10% Nondenominational, 3% Holiness/Pentecostal, 2% Presbyterian, and a mix of about a dozen other church traditions.
+Racially/ ethnically, our multi-racial community is about 53% African American, 39% Caucasian, and includes non-resident internationals, mixed-racial identities, Latino/as, and Asian Americans.
+Denominationally, we are 43% Baptist, 14% Methodist, 10% Nondenominational, 3% Holiness/ Pentecostal, 2% Presbyterian, and a mix of about a dozen other church traditions.